Sorry, this program is not available for local students.

-The Bachelor of Business Financial Planning)/Bachelor of Business (Accountancy) is accredited by the Financial Planning Association of Australia, CPA Australia and Chartered Accountants Australia and New Zealand.
+The Bachelor of Business Financial Planning)/Bachelor of Business (Accountancy) is accredited by the Financial Planning Association of Australia (FPA), CPA Australia and Chartered Accountants Australia and New Zealand.

-Graduates may be eligible for entry into the professional bodies' qualification programs, subject to completion of required courses.
+Students and graduates of the program are eligible to apply for membership of FPA.
+Graduates may be eligible for associate membership and entry into the professional bodies' qualification programs, subject to completion of required courses.